Have you got a cute furry bundle sitting at your feet when you eat? Here are 5 Easy Meals you can Share with your Dogs!

 5. Popcorn as a Snack with your Dog

 While your dog can't have microwaved popcorn.
-You're dog can share some air-popped popcorn.
+Your dog can share some air-popped popcorn.

 Great tips for feeding my fur baby.